fusterma/JUAS2024B/installation_guide.md

 4. Now you can start playing with Python!

-Please, make sure to go throw all the [Jupyter-notebook](PythonBasicTutorial/PythonBasic.ipynb) (in order to run all the examples you need also to download [MyFirstExample.madx](PythonBasicTutorial/MyFirstExample.madx) and [TutorialLibraryOfFunctions.py](PythonBasicTutorial/TutorialLibraryOfFunctions.py)) to familiarize with the typical Python concepts that will be used during the course, but also to verify your installation.
+Please, make sure to go throw all [this Jupyter-notebook](PythonBasicTutorial/PythonBasic.ipynb) (in order to run all the examples you need also to download [MyFirstExample.madx](PythonBasicTutorial/MyFirstExample.madx) and [TutorialLibraryOfFunctions.py](PythonBasicTutorial/TutorialLibraryOfFunctions.py)) to familiarize with the typical Python concepts that will be used during the course, but also to verify your installation.
 If you happen to experience any problem, please check to have installed the whole anaconda distribution.
 Alternatively, you can try to go back to your terminal, and install each single (or missing) package independently, e.g.:

 ```python
 pip install numpy matplotlib jupyter jupyterlab cpymad pandas